ersouravbansal/milk-tracker/README.md

 Make sure you have Node.js installed on your system.
 You can download it [here](https://nodejs.org/en/download/).

+Use npm version 9.5.1

+And node version v18.16.1

 ### Clone the Repository

 Use the following command to clone the project to your local machine: